• Home

 • The Embarcadero: San Francisco’s beautiful waterfront is home to famous attractions like Pier 39, Fisherman’s Wharf, and Ghiradelli Square.
 That also means that it’s mostly populated by tourists, but that’s ok – the waterfront is big enough to thin out the crowds.
 Plus, it’s gorgeous!

-• Russian Hill: Named for a Russian cemetery discovered on top of this hill way back during the Gold Rush, today Russian Hill is primarily notable for being home to one of the windiest streets in the world: Lombard.
+• Russian Hill: Named for a Russian cemetery discovered on top of this hill way back during the Gold Rush, today Russian Hill is primarily notable for being home to one of the windiest streets in the world: Lombard Street, one of the most famous streets in San Francisco.
 It’s height and steepness also provide some of the most gorgeous views of the city!
 Here’s a guide to visiting this famous zigzag road in San Francisco – Lombard Street!

 • Telegraph Hill: My personal favorite neighborhood in San Francisco!
 This gorgeous oasis is home to Coit Tower, an urban jungle, and – inexplicably – a flock of wild parrots.
 San Francisco is weird, you guys.